Correlation Between Athens Water and Hellenic Petroleum

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Hellenic Petroleum SA are ranked lower than 15 (%) of all global equities and portfolios over the last 90 days.
-In spite of comparatively uncertain basic indicators, Hellenic Petroleum unveiled solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Hellenic Petroleum SA are ranked lower than 11 (%) of all global equities and portfolios over the last 90 days.
+In spite of comparatively uncertain basic indicators, Hellenic Petroleum may actually be approaching a critical reversion point that can send shares even higher in April 2025.

 Athens Water and Hellenic Petroleum Volatility Contrast